foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_rnn_dense.rst

    of filters and is equal to output length) of any weights tensor.

- - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity and valid el_params union.
+ - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity and valid ``el_params`` union.
 Other fields of the structure do not have to contain valid data and are filled by the function.

  - ``in`` and ``out`` tensors must not point to overlapped memory regions.

  - ``mem_stride`` of the innermost dimension must be equal to 1 for all the tensors.

-For **sa8_sa8_sa32** versions of kernel, in addition to the preceding conditions:
+For **sa8_sa8_sa32** versions of kernel, in addition to the preceding conditions, ensure that you satisfy the following conditions before calling the function:

  - ``bias``, ``out``, all the tensors in inputs array, and all tensors in weights array must be quantized on the tensor level.
 It implies that each tensor contains a